Skip to main content

 Repositories involved directly:

-There are quite a few GitHub repositories involved in porting a language.
+There are some GitHub repositories involved in porting a language.
 Here is the file hierarchy of the semgrep repository:

 ...

-The instructions for adding a language start in ocaml-tree-sitter-semgrep (as indicated below).
-Be careful that you are always in the correct repo!
+The instructions for adding a language start in ocaml-tree-sitter-semgrep, as indicated below.
+Be careful that you are always in the correct repository!

 As a model, you can use the existing setup for ruby or javascript.
-Our most complicated setup is for typescript and tsx.
+The most complicated setup is for typescript and tsx.

 Expedited setup